biosemantics/charaparser-web/README.md

             }
         },
 	```
-* /{ontology}/getClassesWMZdefinitions: *Obtain classes with zero or more than one defintions*
+* /{ontology}/getClassesWMZdefinitions: *Conflict type 2: Obtain classes with zero or more than one defintions*
   * HTTP GET http://{host}/{ontology}/getClassesWMZdefinitions?user={optional_user}
   * {ontology}: The ontology content to obtain.
 Ontology name must be in lower case, e.g., exp.
   * {user}: If present, the user-specific version of the ontology will be used.
 Otherwise, a shared version of the ontology will be used (See /createUserOntology).